Caiodiniz/termo-remake/README.md

-#Recriação Simples do jogo TERMO utilizando Python
+#Simple recreation of the TERMO game using Python

-##Colocar Descrição
+##Description